Pursuant to NRS 227 payment to all USA payees of the State of Nevada will be electronic.

 No. The vendor is required to submit the State of Nevada Vendor Registration form (Rev 06/16).

-05. Who should notify the vendors of the switch to EFT payments?
+04. Who should notify vendors of the EFT payment requirement?

 This policy has not changed.
 Only foreign vendors who have a US bank account can receive payments via EFT.